Request a CAS

 After it has been issued, your CAS can be updated if necessary.
 The most common reason to update your CAS is if you pay further tuition fees and this affects how much money you will be showing in your application

-Your CAS can in theory be updated at any point before your Tier 4 application is decided.
+Your CAS can, in theory, be updated at any point before your Student immigration application is decided.

 To request an update on your CAS:

 Law, regulations and policies can change quickly.
 The information on our website is given in good faith and has been carefully checked but QMUL cannot accept responsibility for any errors or omissions.
 QMUL is not responsible for the content or reliability of the linked websites which are provided for further information.